Qiskit/rustworkx/README.md

     <https://retworkx.readthedocs.io/en/latest/index.html>

-retworkx is a general purpose graph library for python3 written in Rust to provide the performance and safety that Rust provides.
-It was built as a replacement for [qiskit](https://qiskit.org/)'s previous (and current) networkx usage (hence the name) but is designed to provide a high performance general purpose graph library to any python application.
-The project started as just building a faster general purpose graph to use as the underlying implementation for the DAG at the center of [qiskit-terra](https://github.com/Qiskit/qiskit-terra/)'s transpiler, but it has since grown to cover all the graph usage in Qiskit and other applications.
+retworkx is a general purpose graph library for python3 written in Rust to take advantage of the performance and safety that Rust provides.
+It was built as a replacement for [qiskit](https://qiskit.org/)'s previous (and current) networkx usage (hence the name) but is designed to provide a high performance general purpose graph library for any python application.
+The project was originally started to build a faster directed graph to use as the underlying data structure for the DAG at the center of [qiskit-terra](https://github.com/Qiskit/qiskit-terra/)'s transpiler, but it has since grown to cover all the graph usage in Qiskit and other applications.